NC State Wolfpack: Red and White Song

 The Red and White Song is a popular song sung by fans and played by the band at many NC State athletic events, especially at football and basketball games.
-It was written by J. Perry Watson, a former Director of Music at NC State, and was introduced in 1961; students first sang the "Red and White" song at the NC State – Maryland game on February 13, 1961.
+It was written by J. Perry Watson, a former director of music at NC State, and was introduced in 1961; students first sang the "Red and White" song at the NC State – Maryland game on February 13, 1961.
 The song, although very popular, is in fact not the official Fight Song of NC State.
-The colors mentioned in the song refer to NC State's main athletic colors, while "Caroline", "Devils", and "Deacs" refer to other Tobacco Road team names: North Carolina Tar Heels, Duke Blue Devils, and Wake Forest Demon Deacons.
+The colors mentioned in the song refer to NC State's main athletic colors, while "Caroline", "Devils", and "Deacs" refer to NC State's rivals: North Carolina, Duke, and Wake Forest.

 The NC State Alma Mater

 NC State's Alma Mater was written by two students in the early 1920s.
-Dr. Alvin M. Fountain, a class of '22 alumnus and editor of The Technician, wrote the words, while Bonnie Norris, from the class of 1923, composed the music.
+Dr. Alvin M. Fountain, a class of 1922 alumnus and editor of The Technician, wrote the words, while Bonnie Norris, from the class of 1923, composed the music.

 In 2022, N.C.
 State changed the lyrics from "Where the winds of Dixie softly blow" to "Where the Southern winds so softly blow".